-The project began in 2015 and will finish in 2020.
+The project began in 2015 and will finish mid 2021.

 Prof David Lindenmayer - firstname.lastname@example.org

 Top Image: Long-term monitoring at 175 sites has shown the presence of Leadbeater’s Possum at sites has declined by almost two thirds in the last 20 years.
 Photo: Dan Harley